wp-plugins/favicon-generator/readme.txt

 = Version 1.2 =

 1. Forgot to add the new ImageIco library via SVN.
 This version has it.
 Sorry about the mixup.

+= Version 1.3 =

+1. AAAARGH!
+Include error was happening because I forgot about case sensitivity in Linux filesystems.
+Sorry, I'm on a mac.

 == Screenshots ==